-This Content Index includes references to Key Performance Indicators of The Stock Exchange of Hong Kong Limited ESG Reporting Guide.
+Indicator Chapter/Disclosure A. Environmental Aspect A1: Emi ssions General Disclosu Information on: re Building Excellence for the Environment; Significant Laws and (a) the policie es; and Regulations ce with relevant laws and regulations that have a significant the issuer d greenhouse gas emissions, discharges into water and land, f hazardous and non-hazardous waste.
+KPI A1.1 The types of emissions and respective emissions data.
+Environmental Data Summary KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Environmental Data Summary KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e. g. per unit of production volume, per facility).
+There was no significant generation of hazardous waste during the Reporting Period.
+KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e. g. per unit of production volume, per facility).
+Environmental Data Summary KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
+Building Excellence for the Environment; Energy, Air and GHG Emissions KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+Building Excellence for the Environment; Waste Management and Resource Conservation

-Subject Areas, As pects, General Disclosures and KPIs Section Reference A. Environmental A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste Ethics A1.1 Types of emissions and respective emissions data Emissions Management A1.2 Greenhouse gas emissions in total and, where appropriate, intensity Emissions Management A1.3 Total hazardous waste produced and, where appropriate, intensity Not applicable to the Group's business A1.4 Total non-hazardous waste produced and, where appropriate, intensity No hazardous waste was produced A1.5 Description of measures to mitigate emissions and results achieved Emissions Management A1.6 Description of how hazardous and non-hazardous wastes are handled, reduction initiatives and results achieved Waste Management A2: Use of Resou rces General disclosure Policies on efficient use of resources including energy, water, and other raw materials Focus 3: Sustainable Built Environment A2.1 Direct and/or indirect energy consumption by type in total and intensity Energy Conservation A2.2 Water consumption in total and intensity Water and Effluents Management A2.3 Description of energy use efficiency initiatives and results achieved Energy Conservation A2.4 Description of whether there is any issue in sourcing water, water efficiency initiatives and results achieved Water and Effluents Management A2.5 Total packaging material used for finished products, and if applicable, with reference to per unit produced Not applicable to the Group's business A3: The Environm ent and Natural Resources General Disclosure Policies on minimising the issuer's significant impact on the environment and natural resources Sustainable Construction A3.1 Description of the significant impacts of activities on the environment and natural resources and actions taken to manage them
+Indicator Chapter/Disclosure Aspect A2: Use of Resources General Disclosu Policies on the ematerials. re fficient use of resources, including energy, water and other raw Energy, Air and GHG Emissions; Water Resource Conservation and Management KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
+Environmental Data Summary KPI A2.2 Water consumption in total and intensity.
+Environmental Data Summary KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+Building Excellence for the Environment; Energy, Air and GHG Emissions KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
+Building Excellence for the Environment; Water Resource Conservation and Management KPI A2.5 Total packaging material used for finished products, and if applicable, with reference to per unit produced.
+Due to our business nature, use of packaging materials for finished products is not applicable.
+Aspect A3: The Environment and Natural Resources General Disclosure Policies on minimizing the issuer's significant impact on the environment and natural resources.
+Building Excellence for the Environment KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+Building Excellence for the Environment